-The composition of LAAC reflects AACSB's commitment to diversity, equity, inclusion, and belonging.
-The LAAC chair and the LAAC staff liaison ensure that LAAC membership includes diversity in gender, country representation, job functions/roles, etc. as represented within Latin American and Caribbean business schools and the communities they serve.
+The composition of LAAC reflects varied perspectives, backgrounds, and experiences, as represented within Latin American and Caribbean business schools and the communities they serve.

 - 1. LAAC takes a strategic perspective in its deliberations and recommendations. - 2.
 LAAC is expected to meet twice per fiscal year and AACSB's budget will incorporate appropriate support for these meetings. - 3.
 Normally, LAAC meetings are held in Latin America or the Caribbean and at least one executive team member is expected to attend each meeting.
 Meetings may be held in person or by means of video conferencing. - 4.
 LAAC adheres to AACSB timelines and deadlines in making recommendations to AACSB in regard to nominations and input on strategic issues or recommendations. - 5.
 An AACSB staff member is assigned as staff liaison for LAAC and provides logistical support for development of meeting agendas, meeting planning, and capturing meeting results and follow up.